 The extraordinary collections of Palazzo Falson

-Palazzo Falson holds unique artifacts and intriguing collections, with some of them dating back to the 17th century.
-Amongst them, is a rare watch made by Robert Robin in Paris, around 1797; a 10-hour pocket watch, with each hour divided in 100 minutes and each minute also divided into 100 seconds.
-Being the only one out of three that still exist, this bizarre timepiece is part of Olof Gollcher’s 27 fob watches collection.
+There is a rare watch made by Robert Robin in Paris, in 1797.
+It’s a 10-hour pocket watch, with 10 hours per day, each hour divided into 100 minutes and each minute also divided into 100 seconds.

-Another one, produced by the Dutch watch-maker Isaac Haas in 1685 is distinctive for its tortoiseshell on the outer cases, typical of 17th century watches.
+Another, produced by the Dutch watch-maker Isaac Haas in 1685 is distinctive for its tortoiseshell on the outer cases, typical of 17th-century watches.

 Exploring the palazzo